 How does funda actually work technically?
-Leave it to our own Dean de Maret to answer that one snappy and to the point.
+Leave it to Lead Engineer Dean de Maret to answer that one snappy and to the point.

 Dean de Maret has a responsible job at funda.
 As a lead engineer he has to make sure that his team focusses on the right challenges in the right way with enough liberty for them to solve it the way they see fit.
 This really is a demanding job.
 But ‘demanding’ and ‘Dean’ go well together.
 He even found time to write about his work.
 And answer a question he gets asked a lot…